aptech/docs/docs/CR-fputs.rst

 ::

-   //Create string
+   // Create string
    quote = "There is nothing either good or bad, but thinking makes it so.";

-   //Open file for writing
+   // Open file for writing
    fh = fopen("hamlet.txt", "w");

-   //Write the string to the first line of the file call fputs(fh, quote);
+   // Write the string to the first line of the file call fputs(fh, quote);

-   //Close the file
+   // Close the file
    call close(fh);

 After the code above, you should have a file named ``hamlet.txt`` in your